The-Coding-Collective/NoCMS/README.md

 Why not use it the other way around?
 You're essentialy making the social channels a CMS this way.
 And content managers are already very familiar with these systems.
 This way Content managers don't have to be trained on a new system.
-Another plus is that there's already lots of information available on these channels.
+Another plus is that there's already lots of information available on these channels, so your website will be filled with information in no time.

-Based on .NET

-Consist of two seperate systems, the frontend and backend.
+It's all based on .NET and consist of two seperate systems, the frontend and backend.

 **BACKEND**
 The backend will be the system where pages can be created, components can be dragged and dropped on each page.